 Freshman should work with their pre-advisers and choose courses that satisfy AXLE requirements and count for MHS credit.
 MHS offers a first year seminar (MHS 115F) and Commons Seminar (MHS 99) each year.
 We also suggest that students thinking about majoring in MHS get on the MHS student listserv.

 Once you declare a major in MHS, you will be assigned an MHS adviser who can help you plan your course schedule.
 MHS hosts registration pizza parties every fall and spring.
-Students may attend a pizza party or meet individually with their MHS adviser to discuss course registration, be sure to declare your major before the last day to withdraw from classes that semester.
+Students may attend a pizza party or meet individually with their MHS adviser to discuss course registration.
+To ensure that the Registrar’s office processes your major declaration before registration, be sure to declare your major before the last day to withdraw from classes that semester.

 2. How can I learn about MHS events, curriculum updates, new opportunities, etc.?